 If a TMDL that is applicable to construction stormwater discharges has been established and is in effect for any receiving waters downstream from a construction site, then a careful evaluation of all selected BMPs and their performance is required to ensure that the construction site's stormwater discharges will not contribute to or cause a violation of water quality standards.
 For non-coastal counties, SCDHEC has determined that construction stormwater discharges are likely to contain pollutants causing the following impairments: turbidity, bio (Macroinvertebrate), TP (Total Phosphorous), TN (Total Nitrogen), and Chlorophyll-a.
-If a TMDL, that is applicable to stormwater construction discharges, has been established and is in effect for any receiving waters downstream of a construction site, then the C-SWPPP must address the following:
+If a TMDL, that is applicable to stormwater construction site, then the C-SWPPP must address the following: